 How Does Traction Control Work?

-Slippery surfaces can be dangerous for drivers, with reduced friction between road and tires sometimes leading to instability, difficulty steering and spinning wheels.
+Slippery surfaces can be dangerous for drivers.
+Reduced friction between road and tires can lead to loss of traction, difficulty steering and spinning wheels.
 Traction control technology, now a standard feature on many newer cars, can help your wheels gain traction on wet, snowy and icy roads.

 To learn more about safe driving in winter weather, read about driving in icy conditions.